hampel/job-runner-xenforo/README.md

 browser-triggered job runner and so to allow jobs to execute longer in a CLI environment, you may want to adjust this to a higher value.

-You should not set jobMaxRunTime to anything higher than 30 seconds, or the time specified by the --time option - and in general it is suggested that this be kept to a relatively small value to prevent a single job from preventing other jobs from executing in a timely manner.
-Some experimentation may be required to find the optimal value for your server load.
+You should not set jobMaxRunTime to anything higher than 30 seconds, or the time specified by the --time option.
+In general it is suggested that this setting be kept to a relatively small value to avoid the situation where a single very long job may prevent other jobs from executing in a timely manner.
+Some experimentation may be required to find the optimal value for your server load and forum size.